 - Diurnal and annual temperature ranges are substantial.

-- Highest diurnal temperature ranges occur in the Thar desert and the highest annual temperature ranges are recorded in the Himalayan regions.
+- The highest diurnal temperature ranges occur in the Thar desert and the highest annual temperature ranges are recorded in the Himalayan regions.

-- Both diurnal and mean annual temperature ranges are least in coastal regions.
+- Both diurnal and mean annual temperature ranges are the least in coastal regions.

 - In December, the temperature may dip to – 40°C at some places in J&K while in many coastal regions average temperature is 20-25°C.